“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 We hire a VA (virtual assistant) for tasks that are not mission-critical and which are highly repetitive.

-Some examples of tasks that we delegate out include posting and removing properties on listing sites, document prep, etc.
+Some examples of tasks that we delegate out include posting and removing properties on listing sites, quality assurance checks of our listing site, etc.

-Can you offshore 100% of the business to a Virtual Assistant?
+Can you offshore 100% of the land investing business to a Virtual Assistant?

 We would not recommend it.